Breach of duty in English law: Novices (imperitia culpae adnumerator)

-It is important to note that the claimant's knowledge of the defendant's lack of experience in the skill he is exercising does not result in the standard being lowered.
+The claimant's knowledge of the defendant's lack of experience in the skill he is exercising does not result in the standard being lowered.
 In Nettleship v Weston, a driving instructor was injured due to a mistake of his student.
 The student argued that the instructor was aware of her lack of experience, but the Court of Appeal refused to accommodate this fact in their decision on the standard of care expected from her.
 At the same time, the teacher's award of damages was reduced due to his contributory negligence.

 Children

 While no allowance is made for novices, the courts are prepared to lower the standard of care expected of children, on account of their age.
 A child defendant is expected to meet the standard of a reasonable child of the same age.